 Curriculum Designation: Required for EE and CpE majors.

-Class Schedule: One 165 minute lab per week (1 credit hours).
+Class Schedule: One 3-hour lab per week (1 credit hour).

 Contribution to Professional Component: Engineering topic: 1 credit hour